 OVERVIEW: The F.M.
-Kirby Foundation support a wide range of visual and performing arts organizations across the country.
+Kirby Foundation support a variety of environmental conservation organizations around the United States.

-IP TAKE: Although Kirby awards grants or nonprofits around the country, those located in the Northeastern United States may have an increased chance in obtaining a grant for this funder.
+IP TAKE: Although Kirby awards grants or nonprofits across the United States, those located in the Northeastern United States may have an increased chance in obtaining a grant.

 The F.M.
 Kirby Foundation does not have a required grant application format; however, grantseekers may submit unsolicited requests for funding by submitting a letter of inquiry (LOI).
 The foundation accepts LOIs on a rolling basis throughout the year.
 Submission made after October 31 are held for grant consideration until the following year.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).